 Toss cut lettuce with squash salad.
 Taste and adjust seasoning as desired with PeachDish Salt.

-• Assemble burgers with buns, patties, Sweet & Tangy Sauce, onion slices and lettuce.
+• Assemble burgers with buns, patties, barbecue sauce, onion slices and lettuce.

 • Serve with squash salad, and enjoy!